Moneygall: Connection with Barack Obama

-Falmouth Kearney, a maternal great-great-great grandfather of Barack Obama, 44th President of the United States, emigrated from Moneygall to New York City at the age of 19 in 1850 and eventually resettled in Tipton County, Indiana.
+Falmouth Kearney, a maternal great-great-great-grandfather of Barack Obama, 44th President of the United States, emigrated from Moneygall to New York City at the age of 19 in 1850 and eventually resettled in Tipton County, Indiana.
 Kearney's father, Joseph, had been the village shoemaker.
 The Kearney family emigrated to Ross County, Ohio, in the first half of the 19th century.
 Falmouth Kearney's youngest daughter, Mary Ann, moved from Indiana to Kansas after her father's death in 1878.
-Mary Ann Kearney was a paternal grandmother of Stanley Dunham, President Obama's maternal grandfather.
+Mary Ann Kearney was the paternal grandmother of Stanley Dunham, President Obama's maternal grandfather.

 On 23 May 2011, Obama and First Lady Michelle Obama, visited Moneygall as part of a visit to Ireland.
 They were welcomed by 5,000 people and greeted upon arrival by the President's eighth cousin, Henry Healy.
 Following a walkabout on the main street, where they shook hands with many local residents, the Obamas entered a house that had been built on the site where Falmouth Kearney had lived.
 Afterwards, they visited Ollie Hayes's pub to meet more of the President's distant relatives and to study the birth records of his ancestors.
 President and Mrs. Obama drank Irish stout to the traditional toast, sláinte (meaning "good health"), and Mrs. Obama went behind the bar to learn how to pull a pint.

-The Barack Obama Plaza service area was opened at Junction 23 of the M7 on the outskirts of Moneygall in June 2014.
+The Barack Obama Plaza service area was opened at Junction 23 of the M7 motorway on the outskirts of Moneygall in June 2014.
+Life-sized bronze sculptures of Barack and Michelle Obama were added outside the Plaza in August 2018.